shafiuzzaman-md/attack-synthesis-suite-c/README.md

 - example.c: Contains the main function to demonstrate an example of the vulnerability chaining process.

+# Memory Segment Types (MemoryType)
+- Code Segment (CODE_SEGMENT):
+    - Purpose: Stores the executable instructions of the program.
+    - Access Control:
+        - User Mode: Readable and executable, but not writable.
+This ensures that user programs can execute code but cannot alter the executable instructions.
+        - Privileged Mode: Readable, executable, and in some cases writable (e.g., for just-in-time compilation or certain debugging operations).
+Privileged code might need to modify executable code under specific, controlled circumstances.

 # Compiling and Running

 `cd attack-synthesis-suite-c`

 `clang -o exploit example.c common.c privileged.c user_accessible.c`

 `./exploit`